Yord/shargs/README.md

 <td><code><a href="#traverseOpts">traverseOpts</a>(p)(f)({errs,opts})</code></td>
 <td>
 <code>traverseOpts</code> applies a function <code>f</code> to each option that satisfies a predicate <code>p</code>.
-By doing so, it does not change the order of options.
+It does not change the order of options in the process.
 <code>p</code> takes a command-line option and returns a boolean.
-<code>f</code> takes three arguments, a command-line option, an index of the option, and the opts array,
+<code>f</code> takes three arguments, a command-line option, the index of the option, and the <code>opts</code> array,
 and returns an <code>{errs = [], opts = []}</code> object.
 Most of the other <code>opts</code> checks and stages are defined in terms of <code>traverseOpts</code>.
 <details>